aemami1/home/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 title: Ali Emami
-email: aemami@brocku.ca
+email:
 ---

-I'm an Assistant Professor in the Department of Computer Science at Brock University.
+I'm an Assistant Professor in the Department of Computer Science at Emory University.
 My research focuses on natural language processing and machine learning, with a particular emphasis on evaluating and interpreting large language models.
 I investigate how these models reason, generalize, and reflect patterns in language and society, across both predictable and surprising behaviors.

-**Exciting News: I’ll be joining the Department of Computer Science at [Emory University](https://www.cs.emory.edu/)** as a tenure-track Assistant Professor in **Fall 2025**.

 <!-- My goal is to ensure AI technologies are developed and deployed in ways that are ethical, inclusive, and serve the public good. -->